Franco-Ontarians: Elementary and secondary

 Legislation on educational instruction in the French language was first passed in Upper Canada under the Upper Canada School Act, 1797, which provided for schools that used English or French as an instructional languages.
 The use of French as the primary language of instruction was later limited to the first two years of elementary education in Ontario, from 1912 to 1927.
 In 1927, its enforcement was dropped with the province again permitting French-language instruction past Grade 2.
 The present public French-language elementary and secondary school system originates from education reforms implemented by the province in 1968.
 French-language rights for resident elementary and secondary school students in Ontario are afforded through the provincial Education Act and Section 23 of the Canadian Charter of Rights and Freedoms.

-Public education in the Ontario is managed by the provincial Ministry of Education, which sets the guidelines and curriculum for both its English and French language public school systems.
+Public education in Ontario is managed by the provincial Ministry of Education, which sets the guidelines and curriculum for both its English and French language public school systems.
 There were 103,490 students enrolled in Ontario's public francophone elementary and secondary schools during the 2015–16 academic year.

 In addition to language, public education in Ontario is also split between a secularized, and separate school school systems.
 As a result, twelve public francophone school boards operate within the province; with four secularized public school boards forming a part of the Association des conseils scolaires des écoles publiques de l'Ontario, and eight separate school boards forming a part of Association franco-ontarienne des conseils scolaires catholiques.
 In 2016, Ontario's public francophone school boards operated 351 elementary schools, and 104 secondary schools.

 These school boards were formed after the passage of the Fewer School Boards Act in 1997, with a number of secularized and separate school boards being split and re-consolidated into larger school districts based on language.
-The re-consolidated French school boards served a significantly larger catchment area than an English-language school board in the province due to the smaller francophone population.
+The re-consolidated French school boards often serve a significantly larger catchment area than an English-language school board in the province, due to the smaller francophone population.

 In addition to public elementary and secondary school, a number of private schools also operate with French as the primary instructional language.